 Z = zeros(10);

-To inspect your matrix, check its size with the size() function.
-For instance, size(A) will return [10 10] for a 10×10 matrix.
-You can also view the matrix directly in the Workspace.
+To inspect your matrix, use the Size() function to check its dimensions.
+Size(A) returns [10 10] for a 10×10 matrix.
+You can also view it directly in the Workspace.

 Sometimes, you might want to create a matrix with specific values.
 Here’s how you do it: